 Located near the Central Railway station and Bogyote Aung San Market, the East Hotel has rooms with private en-suites, air conditioning and wifi

 Finish point instructions

 A departure transfer from our hotel to the airport is available if arranged at the time of booking.
-Please advise your flight arrival details at least 14 days prior to your trips start date.
-If you have pre-booked a departure transfer with us it is vital that you reconfirm your pick-up time from the hotel before departure day.
-Please ask your leader to contact our transfer provider or alternatively contact them directly on +91 9911 972 636.
+Please advise your flight arrival details at least 16 days prior to your trip start date.
+If you plan to stay longer, this departure transfer can only be offered in conjunction with post-tour accommodation booked through us.

 Please also make sure you have access to an additional US$400, to be used when unforeseen incidents or circumstances outside our control (eg. a natural disaster, civil unrest or an outbreak of bird flu) necessitate a change to our planned route.